 Larry Shank is well known to many readers of CJ3B.info as the owner of the 1953 CJ-3B and teardrop trailer customized by his father Harry Shank, and featured in Mom, Dad, a Jeep and a Teardrop.
 The Jeep is well-maintained and used regularly, as Larry attends car shows and trailer camping rallies around California.

-(See also details on Harry Shank's Steering Headlight on CJ3B.info, and watch for a future report on Larry's visit to a trailer rally.)
+(See also details on Harry Shank's Steering Headlight on CJ3B.info.)

 Here you can see where the axle snapped, and the new shape of the brake after it skidded along the pavement.

 Larry says, "My friend Ron at Fresno 4 Wheel Drive and I are in the process of rebuilding with a full floater kit.
 Will be ready for the 2018 rallies.
 All else is well and looking forward to more Jeep and Teardrop trips in 2018."